javinator/pliny-the-helper/README.md

 ## Description

-Pliny the Helper is an app to help a brewmaster organize and create recipes.
+Pliny the Helper is an app to help a brew master organize and create recipes.
 It is compatible with the open BeerXML standard.

 ## Formulas